AndreasMadsen/domstream/README.md

 A node is returned by `search.toArray()`, `search.toValue()`, `node.getParent()`
 and `node.getChildren()`.

+If the `document` is should be used as a stream `document.container(list)` must be called.

+This allow `domstream` to predict the size and order of the chunks the `ReadStream` should emit.
+However it is also required to called `node.done()` once all modiciations are made.
+First then will a data chunk be emitted.

+If you wich to progressively send data chunks there are created from a database request, you can use `node.append(data)`.
+This will insert the data just before the `end-tag` and send the data until that tag.
+However after this you can `node.append()` is the only modification method there is allowed to be called.
+Be also aware that it is stil a requirement to call `node.done()`.

+Be aware that once `document.container(list)` is called modification is only allowed on nodes there was defined in `list` or there children.
+An atempt to modify any other node will result in `error throw`.
+However if `document.container(list)` wasn't called any node can be modified.

 _Note that `node` objects are reused, so search querys there result in the same `node` will be equal._